Armenia

 Art, Religion, and Trade in the Middle Ages

--
+- Hardcover

-Review by Bishoy Dawood forthcoming.
+Review by Jaxon Washburn forthcoming.

 A fascinating exploration of art created by the varied Armenian kingdoms that connected the East and West during the Middle Ages.